Lukas2020-code/TuamAC_Project/README.md

 - ### Conatct website

   - In phone number input, user can also write a letters if use a laptop or desktop keyboard.
 For tablet and phones it shows a numeric keypad to write the number.
+I found out that not all browsers support input type="tel" and they fall back to standard text input.

 - ### Thank you site
   - In footer the social media section is not visible.
 Don't know how to fix this.
 Will look for solution.